 All appointments are subject to availability.

 When you make an appointment you will need to pay a booking fee over the telephone by debit or credit card.
-If you use your credit card we charge an extra £1 administrative fee.
-There is no charge for using a debit card.

 If you are unable to pay by card then you will need to visit one of the offices to make an appointment and pay by cash or postal order.
 We do not accept payment by cheque.

 We will send you a confirmation letter or email confirming your appointment details and advising you on what you need to bring with you.
 We will also tell you about our cancellation policy should you need to cancel your appointment.

 You must make your application in person.
 If you are married or in a civil partnership and want to make a joint application, then you must both visit in person.
 If you have children under 18 years of age, they do not have to be present unless they are over 16 and are applying (signing the application form) for themselves.

 You must bring these documents with you:

 - A completed citizenship application form